 The Moore Family story features an Irish American family in the 1860s, and explores work, belonging, and identity in a changing city.

-The Saez Velez Family store features a Puerto Rican migrant family who lived on Orchard Street in the 1960s.
+The Saez Velez Family story features a Puerto Rican migrant family who lived on Orchard Street in the 1960s.

 A 60/90-minute interactive virtual experience that explores in-depth, topical discussions led by experts and educators.
 Specialized experiences explore topics including public health, public education, women’s history, and personal storytelling.